AndersDeath/diary2/000-current.md

 # 02 August - Freitag - Berlin - 680 Tag der Einwanderung - Warm Sunny

 Another office day was today.
 I am so tiered.
 I think that our HR's department has some unique tendency to hire young russian speaking women.
+It's so strange.